Slynova-Org/flydrive/README.md

 Each driver extends the abstract class [`Storage`](https://github.com/Slynova-Org/flydrive/blob/master/src/Storage.ts).
 This class will throw an exception for each methods by default.
 The driver needs to overwrite the methods it supports.

-The following method doesn't exists on the `LocalFileSystem` driver, therefore, it will throw an exception.
+The following method doesn't exist on the `LocalFileSystem` driver, therefore, it will throw an exception.

 ```javascript
 // throws "E_METHOD_NOT_SUPPORTED: Method getSignedUrl is not supported for the driver LocalFileSystem"